Trading stock is valued at a lower of cost price or market price on the last day of the tax period. Work in progress is valued at cost.

-The capital gains tax is required to be withheld and accounted for by the company in which the share sale or share transfer transaction occurred.
+Capital gains tax is required to be withheld and accounted for by the company in which the share sale or share transfer transaction occurred.

-The capital gains tax is required to be declared and paid within 15 days following the month in which the sale or transfer of shares occurred.
+Capital gains tax is required to be declared and paid within 15 days following the month in which the sale or transfer of shares occurred.

 However, the following transactions are exempted from capital gains tax:

 - Capital gains from the sale or transfer of shares on the capital market.

 - Capital gains from the sale or transfer of units of collective investment schemes.

 - Capital gains resulting from restructuring of companies in respect of the transferring company.

 There is a general capital gains tax law in Rwanda that provides that capital gains arising from the sale of commercial immovable property are subject to tax at the rate of 30%.
 However, capital gains arising from secondary market transactions on listed securities are exempt from taxation.

 In addition, a capital gain arising from a corporate restructuring is exempt from tax in respect of the transferring company.